CheNing233/ComfyUI-fork/README.md

 # About this fork

-This fork only for [sd-webui-comfyui](https://github.com/ModelSurge/sd-webui-comfyui)
+This fork is adapted for [sd-webui-comfyui](https://github.com/ModelSurge/sd-webui-comfyui)

 1. FIX import utils.extra_config NOT FOUND ERR
 2. If you use Windows, you maybe need to install [triton3.0.0](https://huggingface.co/madbuda/triton-windows-builds)